ertekin-research-group/CLAMM/CLAMM_Fit/README.md

 ## Outputs
 1. **`CLUSTERS` File**: Contains the parameterized lattice model.
 2. **Cluster Counts**: Written to `count_out` if `do_count` is enabled.
-Counting clusters for each DFT simulation is the most time consuming step in CLAMM_Fit.
-The `count_out` file saves a version of counted clusters for each simulation which can be loaded when trying diffrent regression methods on the same set of clusters.
-It is highly recomended to
+Counting clusters for each DFT simulation is the most time-consuming step in CLAMM_Fit.
+The `count_out` file saves a version of counted clusters for each simulation, which can be loaded when trying different regression methods on the same set of clusters.
+It is highly recommended to

 ---